 - having a family history of gallstones

 Cholecystitis is the most common type of gallbladder disease.
-It presents itself as either an acute or chronic inflammation.
+It presents itself as either an acute or chronic inflammation of the gallbladder.

-Acute cholecystitis is generally caused by gallstones, but may also be the result of tumors or various other illnesses.
+Acute cholecystitis is generally caused by gallstones, but it may also be the result of tumors or various other illnesses.
 It may present with pain in the upper right side or upper middle part of the abdomen.
-The pain can come right after a meal and range from sharp pangs to dull aches that may often radiate to the right shoulder.
-Fever nausea, vomiting, jaundice, and different colored stools are also a result of acute cholecystitis.
+The pain tends to occur right after a meal and ranges from sharp pangs to dull aches that can radiate to your right shoulder.
+Acute cholecystitis can also cause:

-After several attacks of acute cholecystitis, the gallbladder will shrink and lose its function of storing and releasing bile.
-Abdominal pain, nausea, and vomiting may follow.
+After several attacks of acute cholecystitis, the gallbladder will shrink and lose its ability to store and release bile.
+Abdominal pain, nausea, and vomiting may occur.

 Gallstones may become lodged in the neck of the gallbladder or in the bile ducts.
-When the gallbladder is plugged in this way, bile cannot exit.
+When the gallbladder is plugged in this way, bile can’t exit.
 This may lead to the gallbladder becoming inflamed or distended.
 The plugged bile ducts will further prevent bile from traveling from the liver to the intestines.
-Choledocholithiasis produces extreme pain in the middle upper abdomen, fever, chills, nausea, and vomiting.
+Choledocholithiasis can cause:

 Acalculous Gallbladder Disease

-Acalculous gallbladder disease (biliary dyskinesia) occurs without the presence of gallstones.
+Acalculous gallbladder disease, or biliary dyskinesia, occurs without the presence of gallstones.
 It can be chronic or acute and may result from the gallbladder muscles or valve not working properly.
-Symptoms include abdominal pain on the right side of the body, radiating to the shoulder.
-Eating high fat foods often triggers this.
-Related symptoms may include nausea, vomiting, bloating, and loose stools.
+The symptoms can include abdominal pain on the right side of your body that radiates to your shoulder.
+Eating foods high in fat often triggers this.
+Related symptoms may include:

-Sclerosing cholangitis is the inflammation, scarring, and damage to the bile ducts.
+Inflammation, scarring, and damage to the bile ducts is referred to as sclerosing cholangitis.
 It’s unknown what causes the disease.
-Symptoms may include an enlarged liver or spleen along with a decrease in appetite and weight loss.
+People with sclerosing cholangitis may have an enlarged liver or spleen along with a decrease in appetite and weight loss.

 Cancer of the gallbladder is a relatively rare disease.
-If not treated, however, it can spread from the inner walls of the gallbladder, to the outer layers, and then to the other organs and ducts.
-Symptoms may be similar to those of acute cholecystitis.
+If it’s not treated, however, it can spread from the inner walls of the gallbladder to the outer layers and then to the other organs and ducts.
+The symptoms of gallbladder cancer may be similar to those of acute cholecystitis.

 Gallbladder polyps are lesions or growths that occur on the gallbladder.
-They are usually harmless and the symptoms are often non-existent.
+They’re usually benign and have no symptoms.